The Anti-Logic Primer™

 You don't really need to eat a good meal before work.
 We all know the breakfast of champions, that 1st tier brain-food: coffee and a donut.
 And you can always follow that up with a heavy meal at lunch too -- you know, to settle you down for a nice afternoon nap during the conference call.
 (This would be sarcasm.)

 Food is fuel for your mind.
-You may not have a picture of the Food Pyramid on your refrigerator anymore, but it's worth noting that a balanced diet will give you the energy and nutrition your body needs to get through the day.
-Sure you can eat a whole bucket of fried chicken by yourself.
+You may not have a picture of the Food Pyramid on your refrigerator anymore (or possibly ever), but it's worth noting that a balanced diet will give you the energy and nutrition your body needs to get through the day, including those moments of hard thinking.
+Sure, you can eat a whole bucket of fried chicken by yourself.
 For lunch.
-Just consider what your body really needs to stay alive though.
-Folks working outside during the summer will have a different diet than those sitting at a cube in the winter, but in either case, try to give your body the best fuel available.
+Just consider what your body usually needs to stay alive and alert.
+Folks working outside during the summer will have a different diet than those sitting at a cube in the winter, but in any case, try to give your body the best fuel available.

 Return